Publications & Resources

 Professor Liz Kelly and Kairika Karsna

-Measuring the scale and changing nature of child sexual abuse and child sexual exploitation: Scoping report
+Measuring the scale and changing nature of child sexual abuse and child sexual exploitation: Scoping report (updated edition)

-Updated from the original July 2017 version.
-This report brings together evidence on the scale and nature of child sexual abuse into one single document using reviews of existing prevalence estimates of child sexual abuse, research on the scale of child sexual exploitation, and the official data on recorded cases – in particular, cases that enter the criminal justice and child protection systems.
+An update of the original July 2017 version, this report brings together a wealth of evidence relating to the scale and nature of child sexual abuse into a single document.
+It reviews prevalence estimates of child sexual abuse, summarises published research into the scale of child sexual exploitation, and analyses the official data on recorded cases of child sexual abuse that have entered the criminal justice and child protection systems.

 July 2018